Augmented Reality Navigation: Killer Feature for Your Mapping App

 Reasons to use AR navigation solutions

-Benefits of using augmented reality for routing might seem obvious but we’ll describe them anyway (at least, key ones):
+The benefits of using augmented reality for routing might seem obvious but we’ll describe them anyway (at least, key ones):

 Tourist interest.
 Using mixed reality, one is able to arrange cool city tours.
 Say, if monuments or historical buildings come in sight of the person taking advantage of the augmented reality app with a routing feature, the system displays information about the particular cultural site: a brief description, photo and video materials, etc.